Google (XML) Sitemap Generator Plugin Help

 • Override the base URL of the sitemap: Use this option if you want your sitemap to appear in the root of your domain in case WordPress is installed in a sub-directory.
 Please refer to this section of the help page for more information.

 • Include sitemap in HTML format: If activated, the plugin will also generate a sitemap in HTML format.
-This can be useful for bots which don’t understand the XML standard.

 Additional pages